-The draft regulations further prohibit a non-mandated intermediary that is a binder holder from (directly or indirectly) receiving or being offered any share in the profits of the insurer in respect of, specifically, the services rendered under the binder agreement and the type or kind of policies referred to in the binder agreement.
+The draft regulations further prohibit a non-mandated intermediary that is a binder holder from (directly or indirectly) receiving or being offered any share in the profits of the insurer in respect of, specifically, the services rendered under the binder agreement.
 This prohibition is therefore not a general prohibition on profit sharing per se.
 It merely prohibits a non-mandated intermediary from being entitled to a percentage of the profits that the intermediary generates because of its performance of the binder functions provided for in the binder agreement.
-This is again necessary to prevent a non-mandated intermediary (that is supposed to act also in the interest of policyholders) from acting in the interest only of the insurer to the detriment of policyholders.
+This is again necessary to prevent a nonmandated intermediary (that is supposed to act also in the interest of policyholders) from acting in the interest only of the insurer to the detriment of policyholders.